eclipse-langium/langium-website/hugo/content/tutorials/validation.md

 Person: validator.checkPersonStartsWithCapital
 ```

-Before we changed our grammar in the last guide, the `Person` node corresponded with a parser rule named `Person`.
+Before we changed our grammar in the last tutorial, the `Person` node corresponded with a parser rule named `Person`.
 Similarly, most nodes that we can validate will share the name of the parser rule that instantiates them.
 However, there are a couple cases where this is different:

 - when `Rule infers AnotherName` (or uses `return`), the node's type will be `AnotherName`
 - when the body of a parser rule has an action (like `{AnotherName}`, possibly starting with `infer`) this new name will exist instead for this *part* of the rule body

+## Finding Nodes to Validate

-With this in mind, we can look back at our grammar that we've written for MiniLogo (from the last guide), and find the parser rules that refer to the nodes we want to validate.
+With this in mind, we can look back at our grammar that we've written for MiniLogo (from the last tutorial), and find the parser rules that refer to the nodes we want to validate.
 For this language we have a pair of cases to check, as mentioned above:

 - Validate that definitions have unique names in a Model
 - Validate that arguments have unique names in a Definition